 While your hood will be wind-proof, you don't necessarily want to have it up all the time, a wind-proof hat can be far more convenient and give better visibility and freedom of movement, saving your hood until it is really necessary.

 Hats are probably the most personalized piece of cold weather kit you can get with lots of fancy colors and designs, be careful not to get carried away by form over function, those cute dangly pom-poms can get mighty irritating when the wind keeps whipping them against your face.
-While on the subject of pom-poms, they can make it impossible for your hood to fit snugly on top of the hat which means there's a large air gap resulting in less insulation.
+While on the subject of pom-poms, the ones on top of the hat can make it impossible for your hood to fit snugly which means there's a large air gap resulting in less insulation.

 FeetSocks - Men's Women's

 One or two pairs of thick warm socks, wool loop stitch (like toweling - but wool) or similar, a small amount of a synthetic material such as nylon aids durability and some stretchy material gives a snug fit.

 The layering principle also applies here with more than one pair of thin socks being warmer than a single thick pair.
 Don't be tempted to cram too many socks on so that your boots are tight.
 Air is the insulator and squashing it all out means you won't be as warm.
 A bit of trial and error to see what works for you, I'd start with a thin pair as undersocks and then a thick pair on top and see how it goes.